hmartiro/redox/README.md

 We often want to run commands on regular invervals.
 Redox provides the `commandLoop` method to accomplish this.
 It is easier to use and more efficient than running individual commands in a loop, because it only creates a single Command object.
-`commandLoop` takes a command string, a callback, and an interval (in seconds) to repeat the command.
+`commandLoop` takes a command vector, a callback, and an interval (in seconds) to repeat the command.
 It then runs the command on the given interval until the user calls `c.free()`.